-Purpose: To configure data groups that will be used by the iRule.
+To configure data groups that will be used by the iRule.
 One data group (dataGroupHa) contains physical IP addresses of primary and backup SIP Server nodes.
-The second data group (dataGroupSnatExcluded) contains IP addresses of the groups that will be excluded from applying SNAT, such as the Genesys Configuration Server group and Genesys T-Library Clients group (see Figure 64 on page 121).
+The second data group (dataGroupSnatExcluded) contains IP addresses of the groups that will be excluded from applying SNAT, such as the Genesys Configuration Server group and Genesys T-Library Clients group (see the Device Communication Groups figure).